audioboxer217/audioboxer217.github.io/index.md

 ## Currently

-Mentoring my team and assisting clients with Kubernetes, Amazon Web Services, Terraform, and Ansible.
+Responsible for managing and mentoring a team of DevOps and Cloud Engineers while continuing to participate in client engagements to assist with their move to a Cloud-based, DevOps style approach for their applications.
+I currently work with Python, Ansible, Kubernetes, Terraform, and AWS most days.

+Specialties: Working with Clients to resolve issues and implement new automation solutions and move into the Cloud.

 ## Education